bjssacademy/advanced-tdd/chapter08/chapter08.md

 - The code is way more complex than it ever needed to be
 - The design fails to support the actual change
 - The design you added actively gets in the way of the change!
 - Future maintainers cannot tell that this over-design serves no purpose.
-It looks like real code.
+It looks like real code to them.

 The best plan is to restrict future planning.
 Accommodate short-term known growth, yes.
 But resist long term "flexible, configurable" rabbit holes.